 - Energy inefficiency: Shingles can absorb a lot of heat rays and warmth from the sun due to their dark colours.
 Such heat is retained within the shingles, which may subsequently get transmitted to the building as solar heat.
 Consequently, this may necessitate the use of air conditioners to balance room temperatures, which could be costly.
 Moreover, asphalt shingles quickly get damaged when exposed to prolonged heating.

 - Oil-based materials: Oil, a petroleum product, is a primary ingredient of shingles.
 Therefore, the cost of shingles is likely to be affected by oil prices.
 Moreover, oil products are usually non-recyclable.

-- Mold, mildew, and algae: Shingles are prone to Algae, mold, and mildew growth, especially if the roof is exposed to excess moisture or lack of enough heat from the sun.
+- Mould, mildew, and algae: Shingles are prone to Algae, mould, and mildew growth, especially if the roof is exposed to excess moisture or lack of enough heat from the sun.
 Such growths resemble unappealing dark or green coating on parts of the roof, and this reduces the aesthetic value of the house.